werf/werf/docs/pages_en/quickstart.md

    minikube start --driver=docker --insecure-registry registry.example.com:80
    ```
    {% endraw %}

-   **IMPORTANT** Param `--insecure-registry` allows usage of Container Registry without TLS.
+   > **IMPORTANT** Param `--insecure-registry` allows usage of container registry without TLS.
 TLS in our case dropped for simplicity.

 3. If you haven't installed `kubectl` yet, you can create an alias to use `kubectl` supplied with minikube: